 Designed to provide a more pleasurable and productive integration development environment, you can customize your IDE experience with different creative, colorful themes.
 Choose from among several themes available for download within Anypoint Studio™, Mule’s Eclipse-based IDE.

-Our in-house UX team continues to work around the clock to improve Studio’s usability, and capitalize on existing intuitive functionality.
+Our in-house UX team continues to work around the clock to improve Studio’s usability,

 Your API can be a key to your company’s success.
 Get it wrong and you lose out on a big opportunity.

 It’s hard to believe that MuleSoft’s Fall 2013 Summit series is less than a month away.
 Summit is one of the most rewarding things I do all year.
 For me, it’s an opportunity to talk to many of our customers, partners and prospects about the integration challenges they face and the innovative ways they’re using our solutions to address them.
-Summit is a great opportunity to share best practices, lessons learned, and network with other like-minded members of the MuleSoft community.
+Summit is a great opportunity to share best practices, lessons learned,

 On my previous 3-part blog, I showed how Mule ESB can be used to service-enable and orchestrate traditional on-premise technologies like an Oracle database and IBM Websphere MQ.
 Using Mule ESB, we created a service that accessed employee information from an Oracle database table and transmitted this to IBM WebSphere MQ.
 An observant customer I was showing this to noticed a security flaw with how sensitive employee information was being transmitted in plain text and also asked how the employee record can be sent to SalesForce.com.